Surprising Dog Facts: Senses, Behavior, and World Records

 - Humans hear sounds with frequencies of about 20 Hz (Hertz) to 20,000 Hz, although the range varies slightly in different people.
 Older people tend to lose the ability to hear the higher frequencies of sound.

-- Dogs hear sounds with frequencies of approximately 40 Hz to 60,000 Hz, so they can hear ultrasonic sounds - high pitched sounds that we are completely unaware of.
+- Dogs hear sounds with frequencies of approximately 40 Hz to 46,000 Hz, so they can hear ultrasonic sounds.
+These are very high pitched sounds that we are unable to detect without special technology.
+As in humans, the frequency range heard by dogs varies slightly in different animals.

 - Dogs have far more muscles to move their ears than humans do, which helps them to locate the source of a sound.